 Leigh was selected as the inaugural winner of New York City’s High Line’s series of large-scale commissions.
 This work is “Brick House” her first public project and her largest sculpture to date.
 It is a massive bronze sculpture of a 16-foot-high African-American woman.
 Leigh merges the body of the African-American woman – wearing cornrow braids – with tropes from African architecture.
 The woman’s dome-shaped torso evokes a skirt-like house, informed by the structures of mud and grass that were the traditional dwellings of people in Togo, Chad, and Cameroon.
 “Brick House” was placed on the High Line Plinth that bridges 10th Avenue in lower Manhattan and was unveiled in April of 2019.
 It remained there until May 2021.
 It will also be seen at the Venice Biennale’s international exhibition in two spaces, the Arsenale and the Giardini.

 She has won the Hugo Boss Prize; received a Foundation for Contemporary Art Grant in 2018; and in 2016 won a John Simon Guggenheim Fellowship and the Anonymous Was a Woman Award.
 She received other grants from the Lower Manhattan Cultural Council, Joan Mitchell Foundation, New York Foundation for the Arts, and Studio Museum in Harlem, among others.

 She has participated in the Whitney Biennial and has exhibited in MoMA PS1, the Walker Art Center, Studio Museum in Harlem, the Hammer Museum, Bronx Museum of the Arts, Houston’s Contemporary Art Museum, and museums in Vienna and Morocco.
-In 2016, she took over Harlem’s Marcus Garvey Park and in 2017 was included in the New Museum’s biennial.
+In 2016, she took over Harlem’s Marcus Garvey Park and in 2017 was included in the New Museum’s Biennial.
 She will represent the United States at the 2022 Venice Biennale, which had been delayed a year by Covid-19.
 This is the first time a Black woman was chosen to represent the United States.

 She has had solo exhibitions at the Hammer Museum in 2016 and at the Guggenheim Museum in 2019.
 Her work is in the permanent collections of the Guggenheim Museum, Whitney Museum of American Art, Art Institute of Chicago, ICA Boston, Hammer Museum in Los Angeles, and the Perez Art Museum Miami.